CS340-19/MachineLearningSquad/proposal.md

 *Machine Learning Squad*

-Members:
+Memebers:
 Jared Colburn,
 Kody Bloodworth,
 Tanner Fry,
 Austin Oaks

 1: Introduction

-Our project will be a browser addon that puts links to relevant news articles next to tweets.
-It will use machine learning technologies to determine if a tweet is related to a current event.

-In the age of information, social media has revolutionized how people consume and discuss information.
+(In the age of information, social media has revolutionized how people consume and discuss information.
-However, information often travels faster than people are able to responsibly consume it.
+However, often, information travels faster than people are able to consume it.
-Social media is a hotbed for misinformation, and it can spread quickly in these environments.
-For many people, it can seem overwhelming to keep up to date with accurate information regarding current events.
-Our project hopes to alleviate some of the anxieties by helping users stay informed and up-to-date in conversations with their peers.

-Our project fills the need to those wishing to keep up with current events through Twitter.
-Twitter can be a very useful source of this kind of information, but matching the words of other people with relevant information can sometimes be difficult.
-Our addon aims to cut out the middleman and provide users with this research automatically.
+Often times, users are left "out of the loop," unsure what others are discussing.

+Worse, misinformation can easily spread through social media.
+In these environments, doing your own research becomes exhaustive.
+Our project hopes to aleviate some of these anxieties.
+Our project will allow users to do their own research and stay up-to-date in conversations with their peers, specifically through Twitter.) -This might make for a good introduction start?
+Wrote it for the customer value section before actually reading the proposal guideline.

 2: Customer Value